970s in poetry

+This article covers 970s in poetry.
 Nationality words link to articles with information on the nation's poetry or literature (for instance, Irish or France).

 Births

 Death years link to the corresponding "[year] in poetry" article.
 There are conflicting or unreliable sources for the birth years of many people born in this period; where sources conflict, the poet is listed again and the conflict is noted: